Do you have a waiting list?

 Can I swim without a wetsuit?

 No. Wetsuits are always compulsory for Outlaw events.
 You can wear a sleeveless wetsuit, but you must wear one.
-No Wetsuit, no race.
+No wetsuit, no race, no exceptions.

 The course is fairly flat with only one short climb at Oxton Bank.
 Either a road or a TT bike is suitable.
 Please check the course information on the website for details of the route and profile.